Eagles Landing Community Policies

 APPLIANCES: CARE WILL BE TAKEN WHEN USING ALL APPLIANCES AND MALFUNCTIONS ARE TO BE REPORTED TO THE OFFICE (IN WRITING).
 MISUSE OR NEGLIGENCE THAT RESULTS IN THE NEED FOR REPAIR OR REPLACEMENT WILL BE AT THE RESIDENT’S EXPENSE.

 When using your disposal, be sure to have the cold water turned on.
 It is important to maintain a sufficient flow of water to flush water through the drains, even after the disposal is turned off.
-Do not put bottle caps, glass, pine, foil, rags, bones, egg shells, string, potpourri or paper in the disposal.
-Any damage or costs for repairing the disposal due to negligence will be charged back to the resident at $50.00 per incident.
+Do not put bottle caps, glass, pine, foil, rags, bones, eggshells, string, potpourri, or paper in the disposal.
+Any damage or costs for repairing the disposal due to negligence will be charged back to the resident at $69.50 per hour and/or cost of full replacement if due to negligence form Resident.

 In using your dishwasher, do not overload the unit.
 It is best to run the hot water in the kitchen sink faucet for a few minutes before starting the cycle.
 All dishes must be rinsed before going in the dishwasher as the drain is not equipped to flush food items.
 Only automatic dishwasher detergent is to be used.

-Adequate telephone jacks are located in each unit.
+Adequate telephone jacks are in each unit.
 Additional wiring within the condo is not permitted.
-If separate phone lines are desired, we will furnish the phone company written permission to do the necessary wiring.
+If separate phone lines are desired, we will provide the phone company written permission to do the necessary wiring.
 Installations and wiring will be at the resident’s expense.

 Please contact the local cable company to discuss fees and entertainment packages.
 Cable service will be at the resident’s expense.
 Additional antennas or wiring will not be allowed.

-We strongly recommend that you obtain your own renters insurance.
+We strongly recommend that you obtain additional coverage for your personal belongings but it is not required.
 You are responsible for damage or loss of personal property from theft, vandalism, fire, and water damage occurring in your apartment.

 Immediately report to the management (in writing, dated and signed) any needed repairs of locks, latches, doors, windows, smoke detectors, and alarm systems, if any.